ArduPilot/ardupilot_wiki/common/source/docs/common-esp32-telemetry.rst

 The ESP32 are readily available Wi-Fi modules with full TCP/IP stack and microcontroller capability.
 They offer dedicated UART, SPI and I2C interfaces.
-They can be used with any Pixhawk series controller.
+They can be used with any ArduPilot autopilot controller.

 DroneBridge for ESP32
 ---------------------

 | **DroneBridge for ESP32 offers a transparent and bi-directional serial
   to WiFi bridge.**
-| Despite the original DroneBridge (for Raspberry Pi) it uses the WiFi
+| Using WiFi protocol does not offer the same range as the other
-  protocol.
-Therefore, it can not offer the same range as the other DroneBridge implementations.
+  DroneBridge implementations.
 Typical WiFi range is ~50m-200m depending on the antennas.
-High gain directional antennas might offer even more range.
+High gain directional antennas would offer even more range.

 .. image:: https://raw.githubusercontent.com/DroneBridge/ESP32/master/wiki/db_ESP32_setup.png